kubernetes-sigs/apiserver-builder-alpha/docs/README.md

 # Apiserver Builder

-Apiserver builder is a collection of libraries and tools to build Kubernetes native extensions into their own Kubernetes apiservers.
+Apiserver builder is a collection of libraries and tools to build Kubernetes native extensions using Kubernetes apiserver cdoe.

 ## Building a simple apiserver